Blog

 Other Key LIS System Evaluation Criteria to Consider

 Hidden Costs: Be wary of laboratory information system vendors that aren’t transparent about the total cost of ownership, including implementation, training, support, upgrades, and customization.
-Unexpected costs can quickly escalate beyond the initial quote.
+These unexpected costs can quickly escalate beyond the initial quote.

 Limited Scalability: If the laboratory information system can’t scale to support the lab’s growth plans, including handling increased sample volume, new test types, or multi-location support, it will soon become a hindrance rather than an asset.

-Poor Customer Support and Training: Insufficient software support or limited training resources can lead to long downtimes and decreased productivity.
+Poor Customer Support and Training: Insufficient diagnostic lab software support or limited training resources can lead to downtimes and decreased productivity.
 Check for reviews or testimonials about the LIS software vendor’s customer service quality.

-Lack of Compliance and Security Features: Ensure the LIS complies with industry standards (e.g., CLIA, HIPAA, and HITECH) and has robust security measures in place to protect sensitive patient data from breaches.
+Lack of Compliance and Security Features: Ensure the LIS medical solution complies with industry standards (e.g., CLIA, HIPAA, and HITECH) and has robust security measures in place to protect sensitive patient data from breaches.

-Learn More: LigoLab’s Enhanced Cybersecurity Solutions Give Customers Added Protection and Peace-of-Mind
+Discover More: LigoLab’s Enhanced Cybersecurity Solutions Give Customers Added Protection and Peace of Mind

-Inadequate Reporting and Analytics: Labs need detailed, customizable reporting and analytics capabilities for operational insights and compliance.
+Inadequate Reporting and Analytics: Medical labs must have detailed, customizable reporting and analytics capabilities for operational insights and compliance.
 If the lab information system lacks robust reporting features, it could limit your lab’s ability to make data-driven decisions.

 Slow Implementation Process: A drawn-out, rushed, or unclear implementation timeline can disrupt lab operations.
 The LIS software vendor should provide a clear, manageable timeline for implementation, training, and go-live.